 Insulating Your Shelter

-Once you’ve constructed the main frame of your shelter—a feat worthy of high fives all around—it’s time to focus on insulation because chilly nights can turn even seasoned campers into shivering messes faster than they can say “hot chocolate.”
+Once you’ve built the main frame of your shelter—high fives all around, right?—it’s time to think about insulation.
+Chilly nights can turn even the toughest campers into shivering messes faster than you can say “hot chocolate.”
+Seriously.

-Also consider making a bed out of dry grass or more leaves piled high enough so when morning comes around—and believe me; it will come—you won’t feel like you’ve been rolled over by an angry bear during the night.
+Next, let’s think about a bed.
+Pile up dry grass or more leaves to make it nice and fluffy.
+Pile it high enough, so when morning comes around—and trust me, it will—you won’t feel like you’ve been rolled over by an angry bear.
+Ouch!
+Nobody wants that wake-up call.

 Final Touches: Adding Comfort